material-motion/material-motion/specifications/pattern.md

     # Reusing a plan on a second target
     system.addPlan(draggable, toTarget: target2)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given `{ x, y }` coordinate.
-Whether this happens on release or at all times is an implementation detail of the plan's performance.
+Whether this happens on release or at all times is an implementation detail of the plan's fulfillment.

 `target2` is expected to be draggable.